epiverse/education/README.md

 # education
-testing in-browser nano's ability to extract information from text, with an example by Jake
+Testing in-browser nano's ability to extract information from text, with an example by Jake Peters

+## Jake's tests

+Simple: "Bachelor's in Computer Science"

+Challenging: "Bachelor of Arts in English Literature" or "Completed 16 years of education but no formal degree"

+assign into categories like associate's, bachelor's, master's, and doctorate.